Our ProgramWe create a path to social and academic growth.

 Watch best-selling author and psychologist Madeline Levine, Ph.D. share her views on the benefits of camp for children:

 Camp B is part of the regular school year at The Burkard School and is included in the tuition.
+Camp B is for enrolled students of The Burkard School only.

 Home Behavioral Support